J&J COVID-19 vaccine under EU review over blood clots

 Nearly 5 million people in the United States had received J&J’s vaccine as of Thursday morning, according to the U.S. Centers for Disease Control and Prevention.

-The report from the European Medicines Agency is the first to mention a probe of blood clots associated with the J&J vaccine.
+The report from the EMA is the first to mention a probe of blood clots associated with the J&J vaccine.
+The FDA said it was aware of the EMA’s statement and provided the agency with the data that formed the basis of its report.

-The U.S. Food and Drug Administration said it would respond shortly to a request for comment.

-It follows a probe of blood clots in the brain reported in people given the AstraZeneca vaccine that have caused some European countries to change their vaccine recommendations.
+The EMA’s statement follows an investigation of blood clots in the brain reported by some people given the AstraZeneca vaccine, which has prompted some European countries to change their vaccine recommendations.

 In its report on Friday, EMA’s safety committee said unusual blood clots linked with low blood platelets should be listed as very rare side effects of the AstraZeneca vaccine.